A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Experiments

 where $W$ and $H$ are the width and height of a distorted image, respectively.
 The ground truth distortion level $\delta(i, j)$ of each pixel can be obtained using Eq. \ref{eq5}.

 In contrast to RMSE, MDLD is more suitable for parameter evaluation due to the uniqueness of the distortion distribution.
-Moreover, RMSE fails to evaluate the different numbers and attributes of estimated parameters with respect to the different camera models.
+Moreover, RMSE fails to evaluate the different numbers and attributes of estimated parameters for different camera models.
 Thanks to the objective description of the distortion, MDLD is capable of evaluating different distortion estimation methods using different camera models.